Black Eleete LogoBlack Eleete LogoBlack Eleete LogoBlack Eleete Logo

 The HELOC is a revolving line of credit, similar to a credit card, secured against the value of equity you have on your home.
 Let’s illustrate with an example:

 If your home is currently worth $500,000.
+Your outstanding loan is $300,000.
+Then you have $200,000 in home equity.

 Just like a home mortgage a lender evaluates your credit score and history, employment history, monthly income and monthly debts before issuing the credit.